GroupFiveBigData/main/README.md

 ### Summary:
 The project aimed to detect fraudulent transactions using the MERN stack, PostgreSQL, and machine learning.
 The system successfully identified fraudulent patterns and provided valuable insights.

-### Future Enhancements:
-Potential improvements include integrating additional data sources, refining machine learning models, enhancing the user interface, and scaling the system for larger datasets.

-## References

-### Citations:
-All references used for the project, including research papers, articles, and online resources, will be listed here.

-## Appendices

-### Code:
-Relevant code snippets will be included, and a link to the full code repository on GitHub will be provided.

-### Additional Materials:
-Any additional documents or materials related to the project, such as design diagrams, will be included.